LambdaSharp/LambdaSharpTool/src/DocFx/articles/API-Gateway-DotNet.md

 ### Asynchronous Invocation by API Gateway

 A method can also use `void` or `Task` as return type, in which case the REST API endpoint or WebSocket route is configured to not wait for the Lambda function invocation to complete.
-Instead, the API Gateway response is always an empty JSON object (i.e. `{}`) with HTTP status code 202 for REST API endpoints and nothing for WebSocket routes.
+Instead, the API Gateway response is always an empty JSON object (i.e. `{}`) with HTTP status code 202 (Accepted) for REST API endpoints and nothing for WebSocket routes.
 The benefit of using an asynchronous API Gateway invocation is that it never is impacted by a Lambda function cold start.
 In case the request fails to process, the entire request is captured into the dead-letter queue (DLQ) of the Lambda function, so that it can be retried in the future.

 A common use case for an asynchronous invocations are client-side events where a response is not expected or WebSocket routes that broadcast a response to multiple active connections.